MDRCNY/Sequences_to_Success/how_to_use_this_repository.md

 3. Unzip the downloaded folder to a location on your computer

 ### Setting Up Your R Environment
 Once you have the files, open RStudio and set your working directory to the folder where you saved the repository files.
 The GitHub repository includes a folder called longitudinal_toy_data/ that contains all of the data files you will need.
-As long as you do not move or rename any of the files or folders, the code will be able to find them automatically and you won't need to change any file paths.
+As long as you do not move or rename any of the files or folders, the code will be able to find them automatically, and you won't need to change any file paths.

 Each module lists the R packages it requires at the top.
 If you are missing any, you can install them by running `install.packages("package_name")` in your RStudio console.